 Over the past 7 weeks we’ve explored a variety of tools which are always at your disposable.
 Always.
 As long as you are still breathing, the practice of living with awareness is available.
 That’s the beauty of awareness – it’s always there; it simply needs to be invited in.
 We completed the first half of … More Pondering Smile

 Smile Meditation – Day 3 This week we have been working with a basic premise of mindfulness: paying attention to what is happening right here, right now… without judgement.
 Why the last segment – without judgement?
 Judgement is a form of contraction.
 When we judge, we create stories around what’s happening.
 We label it, … More Allowing for What’s Next

-“We shall never know all the good that a simple smile can do.” – Mother Teresa This is true… a smile has a vibrational ripple effect that extends far beyond our perceptive reach.
-But, we can sense quite a bit of the goodness that it brings by simply wearing one and sharing one.
-And … More Smile and the World Smiles Back
+“We shall never know all the good that a simple smile can do.” – Mother Teresa While a smile has a vibrational ripple effect that extends far beyond our perceptive reach, we can immediately sense the goodness that wearing one and sharing one brings.
+Smiles not only make us feel happy, but they also help … More Smile and the World Smiles Back

 “Smile as the great benevolent being that you are.
 Smile, blessing everyone and everything in your day.” (from the meditation) To remind oneself of the truth of who and what one is sets the moment right.
 No moment is about impatience, harsh words, degrading thoughts or actions toward someone, or punitive thoughts about oneself.
 No … More 1c: Benevolence